 Surgery is performed under a general or regional anaesthetic and most people get home on the day of surgery.
 The affected part is removed through cuts in the palm and finger, separating it from normal tissue such as nerves and arteries that supply your finger.
-Sometimes part of the wound is left open and this can take about four weeks to heal.
+Sometimes part of the wound is left open and this can take about 4 weeks to heal.
 In very severe cases, or if it has come back, then a skin graft may be required.

-Wounds can take a few weeks to fully heal after surgery, but the stitches are usually removed after two weeks.
+Wounds can take a few weeks to fully heal after surgery, but the stitches are usually removed after 2 weeks.
 In the week following surgery, you will attend an outpatient review clinic, where a nurse will re-dress your hand and a physiotherapist will show you how to do exercises to get your hand moving.
+You will need to continue with these exercises regularly as you recover.

 You may be required to wear a splint at night time.
-Further Hand Therapy will be arranged at your local hospital or clinic and the practice nurse at your GP surgery can remove your stitches.
+Further Hand Therapy will be arranged at your local hospital or clinic.
+You may require several sessions of therapy over a few months.
+The practice nurse at your GP surgery can remove your stitches after 2 weeks.